Catizard/lr2oraja-endlessdream-arenaex/README.md

 Need some time to polish this project...

 - [x] Porting whole server side
+    - [ ] The server side is far from usable, need some time to test
 - [ ] Play scene
     - [x] Auto select the host's song(see note below)
     - [x] A/AA/AAA limits are miscalculated